kristi11/ww-filament/README.md

 * `super_admin` = The super admin of the system
 * `team_user` = The team members of the system assigned by the Super Admin
 * `panel_user` = The panel for the customers

+### Panel switching

+>[!NOTE]
+>
+> In order to properly switch user panels for different roles the admin of the system must be assigned all the available roles (`super_admin`, `team_user` and `panel_user`) in the user resource.
+That way the admin will not be prompted with a `403` code when trying to access a panel that he doesn't have access to.

+### Demonstration environment note

+>[!NOTE]
+>
+> In order to maintain a proper demonstration environment in the demonstration app, the admin has only been given the `super_admin` role so when trying to switch panels on the demonstration app you will be prompted with the `403` error.
+This would be alleviated by simply adding `team_user` and `panel_user` to the admin of the system on the user resource but as stated above this is done INTENTIONALLY to maintain a proper demonstration environment.

 <!-- Adding variants -->
 ### Adding variants